 In B2B Telemarketing, you are typically calling someone that is not expecting your call.
-Even if you are not prospecting and you are calling a current customer to renew a subscription, it’s not like that customer is sitting by the phone eagerly awaiting your call.
-You are calling someone at work, while they are presumably trying to do their job.
+Even if you are not prospecting and calling a current customer to renew a subscription, it’s not like that customer is sitting by the phone eagerly awaiting your call.
+You are calling someone at work while they are presumably trying to do their job.

-I feel like most people are like me, in that I don’t want to be unnecessarily distracted while working.
+Most people are like me in that I don’t want to be unnecessarily distracted while working.
 Perhaps I am wrong in that, but I don’t think I am.
-So if that is the case, you have a very short window to capture a person’s attention in any meaningful way.
-The golden rule is that, “you have 30 seconds to buy the next minute of a person’s time”.
-Do Not Waste It.
+So, if that is the case, you have a narrow window to capture a person’s attention in any meaningful way.
+The golden rule is that “you have 30 seconds to buy the next minute of a person’s time”.
+Do not waste it!

 2. Don’t Monologue

 If you want to put someone into a coma, that is the recipe.
-People don’t like to be “talked at” and don’t tend to respond favorably when they get the impression someone is just reading a script to them.
-You have to break it up, build in some engagement and consultative questions when appropriate.
-It’s less about building a “script” and more about building an “agent-controlled conversation”.
+People don’t like to be “talked at” and don’t tend to respond when they get the impression that someone is just reading a script.
+You have to break it up, build in some engagement, and consultative questions when appropriate.
+It’s less about building a “script” and more about creating an “agent-controlled conversation.”

 3. Understand the Players

 This point is two-fold.
-First of all, you have to realize that not every B2B Telemarketing script can be executed in exactly the same manner by each person.
+First of all, you have to realize that not every B2B Telemarketing script can be executed in the same manner by each person.
 In an ideal world, that is true, but it’s far from the case all of the time.
-Certain agents are going to pull off a conversational script better than others.
-Those exact same agents may struggle if you ask them to follow a script verbatim.
+Specific agents are going to pull off a conversational script better than others.
+Those same agents may struggle if you ask them to follow a script verbatim.
 And vice versa.
-Hopefully you are in a position to tailor your team around the needs and message of the program.
-If not you need to carefully consider your approach and if the team you have can execute it.
+Hopefully, you can tailor your team around the needs and message of the program.
+If not, you need to carefully consider your approach and execute it if the team you have can.

 Additionally, you have to consider your audience.
 Is your message going to resonate with whom you are attempting to reach?
 Is the offer compelling to that person?
 Are you selling a product that solves a problem for the prospect?
 Is it affordable?
-This is where quality assurance is key.
-A good QA department is just not focused on the individual they are listening to, but also listening to see what is resonating with the target market.
+This is where quality assurance is vital.
+A good QA department is just not focused on the individual they are listening to and listening to see what is resonating with the target market.
 Heck, do you have the correct market targeted?
-There are several questions you need to truly understand about your audience when creating a script and those things need to continue to be monitored after a script is in motion.
+You need to truly understand your audience’s questions when creating a script and monitor those questions once in motion.

 4. Call to Action